P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Pixelmon - A huge mod which adds lots of Pocket Monsters to the game with many forms and is turn based when engaged in battle with other pocket monsters.

-* Pixelmongo - Pixelmongo is an addon to Pixelmon that adds pixelmon pokestops to Minecraft.

 * Pixelmon Information for Pixelmon Reforged - A mod that adds Tooltips, JEI and Waila Additions for Pixelmon Reforged.

 * Placebo - A library mod.